- "Burnout" was first coined in the 1970s by Dr. Herbert Freudenberger.

 "If you have ever seen a building that has been burned out, you know it's a devastating sight.
 What had once been a throbbing, vital structure is now deserted.
 Where there had once been activity, there are now only crumbling reminders of energy and life.
 Some bricks or concrete may be left; some outline of windows.
 Indeed, the outer shell may seem almost intact.
 Only if you venture inside will you be struck by the full force of the desolation."

 This is the opening of the 1980 book, Burn-Out: The High Cost of Achievement, written by Dr. Herbert Freudenberger, the first person to describe the syndrome known as burnout.
-Dr. Freudenberger explained his use of the metaphor by noting that people who burnout under the stress of living in a demanding world are very much like a burned out building.
+Dr. Freudenberger explained his use of the metaphor by noting that people who burn out under the stress of living in a demanding world are very much like burned-out buildings.
 Although on the outside they may look the same, "their inner resources are consumed as if by fire, leaving a great emptiness inside ...."